karreiro/kie-aggregator/README.md

 - Insert the "Name", the "Description" and the "Website";
 - Check the checkbox "Yes, I have read and agree to the Twitter Developer Agreement";
 - Click "Create your Twitter application";
-- Click "Keys and Access Tokens"
+- Click "Keys and Access Tokens";
 - Update the "twitter4j.properties" file.

 #### 3. Build